jicking/jicking/README.md

 # 👋 I'm Jicking Bebiro

-👨🏽‍💻 A Full-stack .NET developer with over 8 years of hands-on experience in crafting apps and services for the web.
+👨🏽‍💻 A Full-stack .NET developer with over 8 years of hands-on experience in crafting Web Apps and Services.

-❤️ I enjoy working on app modernization, cloud migration, and establishing CI/CD processes.
+❤️ I enjoy working on app modernization, cloud migration(Azure), and establishing CI/CD processes.

-✨ I prefer Simplicity.
-I believe that the best code is not only functional but also easy to understand.
+✨ I strive for Simplicity, as I believe that the best solution is not only functional but also easy to understand.

 💼 If you need a dedicated Full-stack .NET developer, let's connect!